int32bit/openstack-workflow/README.md

-# Openstack操作系列图
+# Openstack Sequence Diagrams

 Draw Openstack operation sequence diagrams using[websequence diagrams tool](https://www.websequencediagrams.com/).
-An easy way to learn of the workflow of Openstack.
+An easiest way to track the workflow of Openstack.
 It may be useful for user to learn Openstack or problem troubleshooting.

 ## Quick start

 ### 1. Remove old diagrams

-If you need re-generate latest diagrams, Please remove old one first.
+If you need re-generate latest diagrams, Please cleanup the old diagrams first.

 ```
 make clean